Post Office Box 1700, STN CSC Victoria, British Columbia V8W 2Y2

 In the second and third years, students select their own courses.
 The upper-year curriculum is extraordinarily diverse for a school that prides itself on a small student body.
 In addition to all traditional core courses, the Faculty offers innovative courses in legal skills, indigenous law, legal history, interdisciplinary studies, intellectual property, environmental law, dispute resolution, and international law.
 Students may also participate in academic exchange programs for credit at other law faculties in Canada and throughout the world.

-UVic’s Law Co-op Program, which is unique in Canadian common-law law schools, admits 55 students per year, using a selection lottery if the program is oversubscribed.
+UVic’s Law Co-op Program, which is unique in Canadian common-law law schools, is open to all law students.
 Second- and third-year co-op students alternate study terms with full-time, paid work experience with various levels of government, law firms, nongovernmental organizations, administrative tribunals, and other private sector employers.

 UVic is the only Canadian law school with a full summer term offering an array of core and elective courses each year.